mahpat16/rtd-api-doc/docs/source/dreambooth.rst

 if you are training multiple instances of the same class, you may provide the same set of class images for each taining that will speed up your training.
 Again, this is optional.

-In the zip file you provide the instance images should be added to the root of the package.
+In the zip file you provide, the instance images should be added to the root of the package.
 The class images should be added to a subdirectory called dataset_class.
 See example below::

-  └── milkyway.zip/
-      ├── instance-image1.jpeg
-      ├── instance-image2.jpeg
-      ├── .
-      ├── .
+  zip -sf dog_toy_example.zip
+  Archive contains:
+    alvan-nee-9M0tSjb-cpA-unsplash.jpeg
+    alvan-nee-bQaAJCbNq3g-unsplash.jpeg
+    alvan-nee-brFsZ7qszSY-unsplash.jpeg
+    alvan-nee-eoqnr8ikwFE-unsplash.jpeg
+    alvan-nee-Id1DBHv4fbg-unsplash.jpeg
-      └── dataset_class/
+    dataset_class/
-          ├── class-image1.jpeg
-          └── class-image2.jpeg
+    dataset_class/dog5.jpeg
+    dataset_class/dog4.jpeg
+    dataset_class/dog3.jpeg
+    dataset_class/dog1.jpeg
+    dataset_class/dog2.jpeg

-In the above example 'instance-image1.jpeg' and 'instance-image2.jpeg' are instance images that are directly at the root of the package.
-Whereas 'class-image1.jpeg' and 'class-image2.jpeg' are added to a subdirectly 'dataset_class'.
+In the above example 'alvan-nee-9M0tSjb-cpA-unsplash.jpeg', 'alvan-nee-bQaAJCbNq3g-unsplash.jpeg' etc are instance images that are directly at the root of the package.
+Whereas 'dog5.jpeg', 'dog4.jpeg' etc are class images that are added to a subdirectly 'dataset_class'.
 You can also examine this `sample zip file <https://public-model-demo.s3.us-west-2.amazonaws.com/dog_toy_example.zip>`_ to see how it is packaged.